razvan-tudosa/ef-countries-challenge/README.md

 ### Components

-`components` folder contains all the components needed throughout the app
+`components` folder contains all the components needed throughout the app.

 ### Config